|

 "Imagine a world in which the last Ice Age never ended..."

-The novels - Dark Sleeper (2000), The House in the High Wood (2001), Strange Cargo (2004), and Bertram of Butter Cross (2007) - have been widely praised by readers and reviewers alike, and are known for their imaginative setting, eccentric characters, droll humor, and unconventional storylines.
+The Western Lights books are set in an Ice Age North America that might have been, had historical -- and prehistorical -- events followed a different course.
+The novels -- Dark Sleeper (2000), The House in the High Wood (2001), Strange Cargo (2004), Bertram of Butter Cross (2007), Anchorwick (2008), A Tangle in Slops (2011), What I Found at Hoole (2012), The Cobbler of Ridingham (2014), Where The Time Goes (2016), and The Thing in the Close (2018) -- have been widely praised by readers and reviewers alike for their imaginative setting, eccentric characters, droll humor, and unconventional storylines.

 "Although the books can be viewed as mysteries with a fantasy setting, or as fantasies with a mystery setting," Barlough explains, "it is the mystery element that I work out first when designing the story and characters.
 It is liberating for a mystery writer to be allowed to include elements of fantasy and the supernatural in his books."

-"Although there will be an exception to that in the future," Barlough says.
-It seems that the novel he has recently completed, the fifth in the series, can be viewed as a sort of "prequel" to the rest.
-"In the fifth book I have returned to the scene of Dark Sleeper - the ancient city of Salthead and its fabled university.
+"Although there is one exception to that," Barlough says.
+It seems that the fifth book in the series, Anchorwick, can be viewed as a sort of "prequel" to the others.
+"In Anchorwick I have returned to the scene of Dark Sleeper -- the ancient city of Salthead and its fabled university.
 The time, however, is some thirty years before the events of Dark Sleeper, and certain characters from that novel reappear in the new one as their younger selves."

-For readers new to the series click here to read author Barlough's specially-prepared introduction to the Western Lights books and the world of the "sundering."
+Editor's Tip.
+For those new to the series click here to read author Barlough's specially-prepared intro-duction to the Western Lights books and learn about the world of "the sundering."

 |